 - It also helps prevent constipation which is a common side effect of calcium resonium.

 - You will need to keep your bowels working so the potassium can leave your body.
-Aiming for 1-2 soft motions per day is ideal.
+Aiming for 1 to 2 soft motions per day is ideal.

 - If you have been advised to restrict your fluid intake, you can mix the lactulose with the calcium resonium.
 They may not fully mix, and that’s ok.